cybozu-go/neco/docs/update.md

 Implementation of update process
 --------------------------------

+`neco-updater` services is responsible to check if a new neco version exists, control workers, and notify the results of the update.  `neco-updater` does leader election and only one process works.

+`neco-worker` service responsible to do installing and updating application on each nodes.
+The detailed update process follows below steps:

+1. Check latest version from GitHub releases.
+Latest pre-released is used on staging, or latest released is used on production.
-1. The leader `neco-updater` takes a copy of the list of boot servers.
+2. The leader `neco-updater` takes a copy of the list of boot servers.
-2. The leader puts the new version of `neco` package in etcd.  `<prefix>/current`
+3. The leader puts the new version of `neco` package in etcd.  `<prefix>/current`

     ```json
     {